Pjdur/Hilite/README.md

-# Hilite
+# Synk

-**Hilite** is a fast, efficient, and extensible syntax highlighter written in Rust.
+**Synk** is a fast, efficient, and extensible syntax highlighter written in Rust.
 It supports multiple programming languages and outputs colorized code for terminal display using ANSI escape codes.

 ---